treeverse/lakeFS/docs/understand/faq.md

 ---
 layout: default
 title: FAQ
+parent: Understanding lakeFS
 description: Have a question about lakeFS?
-Find our what others where asking in this FAQ.
-nav_order: 110
+Check out this list of Frequently Asked Questions
 has_children: false
 ---

-# FAQ
+# lakeFS Frequently Asked Questions (FAQ)

 ### 1. Is lakeFS open-source?
 lakeFS is completely free, open-source, and licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) License.
-We maintain a public [product roadmap](https://docs.lakefs.io/understand/roadmap.html) and a [Slack channel](https://lakefs.io/slack) for open discussions.
+We maintain a public [product roadmap](/understand/roadmap.html) and a [Slack channel](https://lakefs.io/slack) for open discussions.

 ### 2. How does lakeFS data versioning work?
 lakeFS uses a copy-on-write mechanism to avoid data duplication.
 For example, creating a new branch is a metadata-only operation: no objects are actually copied.
 Only when an object changes does lakeFS create another [version of the data](https://lakefs.io/data-versioning/) in the storage.
 For more information, see [Versioning internals](./understand/how/versioning-internals.md).